DataScienceUIBK/TriviaHG/README.md

 ## Entities

-This folder contains a JSON file comprising 50,000 entities used in IQR to find Q1 and Q3 for normalization.
+The "Entities" folder contains a JSON file with 50,000 entities utilized in the Interquartile Range (IQR) method to determine Q1 and Q3 for normalization purposes.
+These entities play a crucial role in statistical normalization, ensuring robust data distributions and accurate analytical insights.
+Leveraging the IQR method with this extensive entity set enables users to effectively manage variations and outliers, enhancing the accuracy and reliability of analyses across various domains.